MKelm/starfield/README.md

 "Starfield" a GPL sim for Windows, Mac and Linux.

-Important: If you want to launch SBX, you have to download a node-webkit package for your OS first.
+Important: If you want to launch Starfield, you have to download a node-webkit package for your OS first.
 Please follow further instructions in the related ./bin/[os-type]/DOWNLOAD file.